getvpro/Get-VMware-QuickInventory/readme.md

 Package provider NUGET will be installed to facilitate installing the VMware PowerCLI module from PS Windows gallery

-The following 8 elements are reported on
+The following elements are reported on:

 1. Inventory of vSphere clusters capturing ESXI name, version, hardware model, CPU, memory and physical network cards